ok2cqr/cqrlog/compiled/README.md

  Update scirpt will do backups from old /usr/bin/cqrlog programs, so do not worry if you missed this and regret.
-Look at /usr/bin to find old cqrlog backups. copy one of them to name /usr/bin/cqrlog (you need sudo) and you can start guide abowe.
+Look at /usr/bin to find old cqrlog backups. copy one of them to name /usr/bin/cqrlog (you need sudo) and you can start guide above.

 LAST UPDATE
   - ver 2.5.2(102)